-The Company Is Subject to Restrictions on the Incurrence of Additional Indebtedness, Which May Adversely Impact the Company's Ability to Fund Operations
+We Are Subject to Restrictions on the Incurrence of Additional Indebtedness, Which May Adversely Impact the Company's Ability to Fund Operations

-Pursuant to the terms of each of the Company's outstanding secured term Loan Agreements the Company is limited as to the type and amount of future indebtedness it may incur.
+Pursuant to the terms of the Company's outstanding secured term Loan Agreement the Company is limited as to the type and amount of future indebtedness it may incur.
 The restriction on the Company's ability to incur additional indebtedness in the future may adversely impact the Company's ability to fund the development of its product candidates and commercialization of its products.